xdbfoundation/DigitalBits/docs/software/admin.md

     * known peers
   * home domains and validators arrays
   * seed defined if validating
-  * [Automatic maintenance](#cursors-and-automatic-maintenance) configured properly, especially when digitalbits-core is used in conjunction with a downstream system like Horizon.
+  * [Automatic maintenance](#cursors-and-automatic-maintenance) configured properly, especially when digitalbits-core is used in conjunction with a downstream system like Frontier.

 ### Database and local state